openstack/magnum/doc/source/user/index.rst

 ========

-Magnum is an OpenStack API service developed by the OpenStack Containers Team making container orchestration engines (COE) such as Docker Swarm and Kubernetes available as first class resources in OpenStack.
+Magnum is an OpenStack API service developed by the OpenStack Containers Team making container orchestration engines (COE) such as Kubernetes available as first class resources in OpenStack.

 Magnum uses Heat to orchestrate an OS image which contains Docker and COE